Fuel Tank Filler Pipe for 1967-1968 Mustangs.

 This OEM-style, direct-replacement fuel tank filler pipe is a replacement part for your 1967-1968 Mustang's original fuel tank filler pipe.
 This replacement piece is constructed from heavy-gauge sheet metal and will be durable enough to last for decades.
 It will get attached to the taillight panel by screws that hold it firmly in place.
 The fuel tank filler pipe mounts to the taillight panel and connects to the fuel tank by fuel filler pipe hose to leave flexibility in the unit.

 If you want to replace your entire fuel tank unit, check out our complete fuel tank kits for your 1967-1968 Mustang.
+Replacing your damaged or missing factory original fuel tank filler pipe with this premium reproduction will invigorate your classic coupe, convertible or fastback Mustang with a more professional end result.

 Whether you’re looking for an exterior mirror, wheels and tires, headlights and tail lights or a set of interior upholstery, CJ’s has the parts you need to complete your classic Mustang restoration with ease!
 CJ’s has the parts you need to bring your early model Mustang build back to life--browse our huge selection of restoration parts for your pony today!